-As many close friends and colleagues know, starting a family center has been an ambition of mine for years.
-Professionally, I am duly prepared after spending over twenty-five years working and learning at the best pediatric hospitals, programs, and businesses in the Boston area.
-Personally, now that my two sons are immersed in their school work and activities, I have space and energy to give more to my professional passion: supporting expecting families and those with babies and young children.
+I have spent over twenty-five years working and learning at the best pediatric hospitals, programs, and businesses in the Boston area.
+Personally, now that my three sons are immersed in their school work and activities, I have space and energy to give more to my professional passion: supporting parents and their families from the time of expectancy through parenting tweens and teens.

-I obtained my master’s degree in Child Developmental Clinical Psychology from Tufts University and bachelor’s in Psychology and Spanish from the College of Wooster.
-I have spent almost the past decade at Isis Parenting where I facilitated developmental play/parenting groups, provided private parenting consults and wrote curricula for the Child Development Program.
+I obtained my master’s degree in Child Developmental Clinical Psychology from Tufts University and a bachelor’s in Psychology and Spanish from the College of Wooster.
+I have spent almost a decade at Isis Parenting where I facilitated parenting groups, provided private parenting consults, and wrote curricula for the Child Development Program.
 My clinical background includes work with families in Developmental Pediatrics at Boston Medical Center, Massachusetts General Hospital, and Boston Children’s Hospital.
 In addition to direct work with families, I have extensive experience training and consulting with professionals in developmental & behavioral child development.
 My research experience includes managing an investigation in children’s temperament styles at the Brazelton Institute at Children’s Hospital and the Psychology Department at Harvard University, as well as participating in the Healthy Steps for Young Children Program through Johns Hopkins University, The Boston Foundation, and Partners HealthCare.

 My mission is to provide judgement-free guidance to families in need of effective behavior management for children.
 Using a strengths-based perspective, I help parents choose the right tools to fit their needs and the needs of their children with the goal of preserving, restoring, or rebuilding positive relationships.
 On paper, I am a licensed independent clinical social worker (LICSW) with a Master’s degree in Social Work from Boston College; in practice, I have applied training experience in a wide range of settings including acute residential treatment centers, hospitals, schools, and correctional facilities.
 For over 10 years, I have guided pediatricians in the care of children and adolescents with emotional and behavioral issues through the Massachusetts Child Psychiatry Access Project at Tufts Medical Center.
 During my tenure there, I was introduced to Incredible Years and Triple P—two key evidenced-based curricula that form the basis for my consulting practice.
 Throughout my career, I have had the privilege of working with people in diverse contexts and have served a wide variety of populations, which makes me confident that I can help families find the appropriate techniques and approaches for their individual needs.
 On a personal level, I am now challenged to “practice what I preach,” in the evolution of my relationships my own two young boys.